 CarInsurance.com’s analysis shows that Central Insurance offers the most affordable non-owner car insurance rates in New Mexico, at $10 per month.
 Other insurers like State Farm and Iowa Farm Bureau also offer affordable premiums.

-The table below highlights the cheapest non-owner car insurance companies in New Mexico.
+See the cheapest companies for non-owner car insurance in New Mexico in the table below.

 Company | Annual full coverage rates | Monthly full coverage rates |